 - Carry your phone close to your body.
 Your smartphone is rated to perform above freezing, and should not exposed to sub-freezing temps for more than short periods of time.

-- Plan to arrive back at the parking area one hour before sunset.
+- Plan to arrive back at the parking area at least one hour before sunset.

 - Set an itinerary and stick to it.
-Let your contact know all details, timings, and be in touch.
+Let your contact know all details, timings, and stay in touch.

 - Stack the odds in your favor, not against your survival.
 To more experienced hikers, my tolerance for risk may seem low.
 To others, the fact I’m hiking a mountain solo in January is proof I’ve lost my mind.
 I’m noob and I know it.
 I will stack the odds in my favor until I gain experience.